doubleunion/opendiversitydata/CONTRIBUTING.md

 ## Contributing

 The easiest way to contribute is to file an issue in [Github][https://github.com/doubleunion/opendiversitydata/issues].
 If you're interested in contributing via pull request, read on.

 All the data is managed through a series of [Yaml][yaml] files so it may be useful to read up on the Yaml syntax.

 To add a new company, go to the [data files](_data/) and get familiar with how it is set up.
-There is a section and corresponding file for each Category and they all follow this
+There is a section and corresponding file for each category and they all follow this
 syntax:

 ### Guidelines